About Wayfinding

 • Structured enough to feel grounding, flexible enough to meet real life

-• Oriented toward long-term change, not just symptom management
+• Oriented toward lasting change, not just symptom relief

-Progress here is measured less by intensity and more by increased steadiness, choice, and ease over time.
+Progress is measured less by intensity and more by increased steadiness, clarity, and choice over time.